 Sharing the road requires patience and courtesy.
 We want to ensure all road users make it to their destinations safely.

-Important tips to remember when securing a load:
+Here are some important tips to remember when securing a load:

 - A heavy load is just as likely to fall off as a light one.

-- Use good quality restraint equipment that is well maintained.
+- Use good quality restraint equipment.

 - Use a vehicle and suitable restraint equipment for the type of load you are carrying.